wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.1.4 =
+* Choosing which taxonomies to index is now done with an easy-to-use checkbox list.
+* Support for WP Table Reloaded and TablePress.
+Tables created with these plugins will now be expanded and the content indexed by Relevanssi.
+* New filter: `relevanssi_index_comments_exclude` can be used to exclude comments from indexing.
+The filter gets the post ID as a parameter, so you can prevent comments of particular posts being indexed, yet index those posts.
+* Relevanssi now adds spaces between tags when creating excerpts to make neater excerpts from tables and other similar situations.
+* Relevanssi now indexes unattached attachments, if you choose to index attachments.
+* Fixed the problems with Twenty Ten and Twenty Eleven themes better.
+* $match->tag now contains the number of tag hits.
+* Relevanssi now adds relevance score to posts before passing them to relevanssi_hits_filter.
+You can find it in $post->relevance_score.
+* Tags in breakdowns always showed 0, even though tags were indexed and searched correctly.
+That's now fixed.

 = 3.1.3 =
 * AND search did not work in all cases.